antoniomp27/Picochess_V4_beta_amp27/README.md

 This fork of Picochess focuses on:
 - Upgrading dependencies – Uses the latest Python with the latest chess and Tornado libraries.
 - Asynchronous Architecture – Replaces threads with an async-based architecture for improved performance and scalability.
-- Keep the main program picochess.py as it was, rewrites are done on Web server, UciEngine, PicoTutor, PicoTalker, etc
+- Keep the main program picochess.py as it was, rewrites are mainly focusing on engine.py and picoTutor.py to use the latest python chess library, but as the new library is quite different some changes are visible in picochess.py as well.

 Requirements
 ------------

 - Raspberry Pi 3, Pi 4, Pi 5 (aarch64) or a Debian computer (x86_64)
-- RaspiOS Bookworm (latest) 64bit or the new Trixie that is currently being tested.
+- RaspiOS Bookworm 64bit or the new Trixie.
 The goal is that you can always take the latest stock Pi image that is available.
 Trixie became available early October 2025.
 It should work out of the box as long as you remember to switch the audio to PulseAudio.
+You might also need to make sure that the pulse-audio packages are installed like pulseaudio, pulseaudio-utils, libpulse0, or even libasound2-plugins.

 Quick Installation
 ------------------